Welcome back to our monthly Virtual Book Club for Kids!

 And of course, when a tree has all its leaves, it will provide shade and shelter to many animals.

-A wonderful nonfiction book about the life cycles of trees.
-Also includes information on how to identify different types of trees and why trees are so important to animals and people.
+Tell Me, Tree: All About Trees for Kids by Gail Gibbons is a wonderful nonfiction book about the life cycles of trees.
+The book also includes information on how to identify different types of trees and why trees are so important to animals and people.
 Kids can also learn how to make their own tree identification journal.